ericfortis/final-cut-pro-scene-detect/README.md

 ### Joining Clips
 In iMovie there’s (Cmd+J), but in Final Cut we don’t "join" clips, we "delete" cuts.

-That’s done with the Trim Tool (T).
-Then select both edges by clicking between two clips, and hit Delete.
+Pick the Trim Tool (T), and select both edges by clicking between two clips, and hit _Delete_.

 Alternatively, you can drag those two edges until they touch the adjacent clip.